METS-Programme/ugandaemr-usermanual/patient_data_exchange/Sending_Aggregate_Reports_To_DHIS2.md

 ![Click run report ](../images/data-exchange/click-run-report.png)
 5. Click Run and wait for the report to be generated

-6. Once the report is successfully run, the report dat will be displayed as shown below
+6. Once the report is successfully run, the report data will be displayed as shown below
 ![Display aggregate report ](../images/data-exchange/report_display.png)

 7. Validate the values in the report to ensure that what is generated is what is expected and after click "Submit" to send the report.